Skip to main content

 You can receive financial aid in a variety of ways.
 After your FAFSA form is processed, you will receive a personalized financial offer letter containing any federal loans, grants or scholarships you can accept.
 You'll also learn whether you're eligible for a work-study position.

-"There may be times a student needs all of the aid and other times where they do not," said Donna Camire, the director of Student Financial Services for the Southern New Hampshire University (SNHU) Global Campus.
+"There may be times a student needs all of the aid and other times where they do not," said Donna Camire, one of the directors leading the Student Financial Services team at Southern New Hampshire University (SNHU) Global Campus.
 "It is based on each student’s individual circumstance."

 Once you commit to a school and select your financial aid preferences, you may need to complete entrance counseling and sign a Master Promissory Note.
 After you've completed the necessary steps, your financial aid is typically applied toward your college expenses.